Gender lens investing

 Gender lens investing (also known as gender-smart investing or gender finance) is the practice of investing premised on the understanding that gender is material to financial, business, and social outcomes The term was coined around 2009 and became an increasingly popular practice in the mid-2010s as part of reducing gender inequality.

 Gender lens investing can include funding woman-owned businesses, businesses with a strong track record of employing women, or companies that improve the lives of women and girls with their products and services.
-Sarah Kaplan and Jackie VanderBurg of U.S. Trust wrote of the practice that "Women launching and expanding ventures around the world have an estimated collective credit gap of $320 billion (the difference between the capital they are seeking and the credit to which they have access), which creates a major opportunity for investors."
+Sarah Kaplan of the Rotman School of Management and Jackie VanderBrug of U.S. Trust wrote of the practice that "Women launching and expanding ventures around the world have an estimated collective credit gap of $320 billion (the difference between the capital they are seeking and the credit to which they have access), which creates a major opportunity for investors."

+Approaches

+Gender lens investing is commonly described in terms of three lenses, a framing set out by Sarah Kaplan and Jackie VanderBrug in 2014: increasing women's access to capital, whether as entrepreneurs or as investors; promoting workplace equity in investee companies; and financing products and services that benefit women and girls.
+Practitioners have since added further lenses, including gender equity in supply chains and the role of women as investors.

+Academic analysis has distinguished several competing rationales within the field.
+A 2026 study in New Political Economy identified three narratives — a firm-oriented case that gender diversity improves corporate performance, a development case centred on women's economic empowerment in emerging markets, and a more radical strand that seeks to change how capital is allocated — and found that the market is dominated by public money and institutional investors rather than by private or retail capital.

 History

 The practice of using investment to advance gender equality dates back to the 1970s, with the creation of initiatives such as Women's World Banking and Muhammad Yunus’s Grameen Bank, which granted small loans to mostly women business owners in the Global South to facilitate their economic empowerment.

-Gender lens investing emerged as a more defined field in the 2000s and 2010s, when a group of investors and field builders - including Joy Anderson of the think tank Criterion Institute, Suzanne Biegel of Women Effect and later GenderSmart, and Jackie VanderBrug, co-author of the book Gender Lens Investing: Uncovering Opportunities for Growth, Returns, and Impact - began to work together to grow the portion of capital invested in women founders, and moved by women investors.
+Gender lens investing emerged as a more defined field in the 2000s and 2010s, when a group of investors and field builders – including Joy Anderson of the think tank Criterion Institute, Suzanne Biegel of Women Effect and later GenderSmart, and Jackie VanderBrug, co-author of the book Gender Lens Investing: Uncovering Opportunities for Growth, Returns, and Impact – began to work together to grow the portion of capital invested in women founders, and moved by women investors.
 In March 2018, several development finance institutions (DFIs) hosted by CDC Group (now British International Investment) came together as the Gender Finance Collaborative, created to leverage the combined capital, capacity, networks, and knowledge to advance gender lens investing.
 This expanded the gender lens approach beyond its initial North American base, to include actors in Europe, Africa, and Asia.
 In July 2021, the Gender Finance Collaborative merged with the 2X Challenge to become the 2X Collaborative.